 Keep your skin moist.
 To reduce skin dryness, shower in lukewarm instead of hot water.
 Limit showers to one a day.
 After you shower, put moisturizing lotion on your skin while it’s still damp.
-Look for a moisturizer that’s “noncomedogenic”– that means it won’t clog your pores.
+Look for a moisturizer that’s alcohol-free, fragrance-free and hypoallergenic.
 Apply moisturizer to your skin at least twice a day.

 Protect your skin from the sun.
-Some drugs used in cancer treatment may make your skin more sensitive to the sun.
+Some cancer treatments may make your skin more sensitive to the sun.
 Ask your doctor if you should use sunblock every day.
 To protect your skin when you go outdoors, wear a broad-brimmed hat, long-sleeved shirt and long pants.

 Tell a doctor or nurse right away if you feel pain or burning during chemotherapy.
-Sometimes, drugs that are injected into a vein may leak out and cause skin damage.
-If you feel pain or burning during intravenous treatment, tell a doctor or nurse right away.
-He or she will most likely stop the treatment and clean the affected area.
-Be sure to follow any instructions the doctor or nurse gives you on how to care for the wound when you are at home.
+Chemotherapy drugs that touch the skin can cause pain or burning.
+If you feel pain or burning during intravenous (within a vein ) treatment, tell a doctor or nurse right away.
+Be sure to follow any instructions the doctor or nurse gives you on how to care for your skin when you are at home.